watergis/mapbox-gl-legend/README.md

   - true: layers will be ordered from top.
   - false: layers will be ordered from bottom.
   - default value is `true` if you don't spefify the option.
+- onlyRendered
+  - true: only rendered layers will be shown on legend as default.
+  - false: all layers' legend will be shown as default.
+  - default value will be true.

 ## Contribution